Database Software 101

 What can online database software do?

 Online database software allows users to develop customized web-based applications without coding experience.
 It often includes editing and collaboration functionality so that team members can discuss projects and share files.
-Depending on the program, the user may also be able to build forms that can be housed on a website and can deliver data directly to a database.
-Most online database software programs also have advanced reporting capabilities.
+Depending on the platform, the user may also be able to build forms that can be housed on a website and can deliver data directly to a database.
+Most online database software platforms also have advanced reporting capabilities.

 What is a desktop database?